 - Engage with potential employers on social media

-- Stay healthy and focus on completing your degree requirements while maintaining a high-grade point average
+- Stay healthy and focus on completing their degree requirements while maintaining grades.

 - Utilize iGrad or the USC Credit Union’s resource Everfi to help prepare for life after college, including finances